Peerless Motor Company: History

-Established in Cleveland in 1900 at 43 Lisbon Street, Peerless Motors began manufacturing automobiles while using De Dion-Bouton engines under license from the French company.
+Peerless Motors was established in Cleveland, Ohio, in 1900 at 43 Lisbon Street.
+It began manufacturing automobiles while using De Dion-Bouton engines under license from the French company.
 Engineer Louis P. Mooers designed the first Peerless models, as well as several proprietary engines.
 The first Peerless-branded vehicles appeared in 1902, with a front-mounted engine driving the rear wheels through a shaft.
 This later became the standard vehicle propulsion layout for automobiles.
 In 1904, Mooers designed the Green Dragon racecar and enlisted Barney Oldfield to drive it.
 The Green Dragon brought notability and success to Peerless, as Oldfield used it to set a number of early world automobile speed records.

 In 1905, the 35 hp Green Dragon competed in the world's first 24-hour endurance race in Columbus, Ohio.
 Piloted by Earnest Bollinger, Aurther Feasel, and briefly by Barney Oldfield, the Peerless led the race for the first hour before crashing into a fence, later finishing in 3rd place.

 From 1905 to 1907, Peerless experienced a rapid expansion in size and production volume.
 As the Peerless namesake grew in fame, the company began producing increasingly higher-priced models with a focus on luxury.
 In 1911, Peerless was one of the first car companies to introduce electric lighting on their vehicles, with electric starters added in 1913.
 In 1915, the firm introduced its first V8 engine, intending to compete with the Cadillac V8 introduced a year earlier.
 This model became Peerless' staple production vehicle until 1925, when engines produced by other manufacturers were first used in Peerless models.

 During World War I, Peerless manufactured military vehicle chassis and trucks.

-One such vehicle, the Peerless armoured car, was manufactured for Great Britain with the Austin Motor Company of Birmingham being the maker of the armored body and Peerless the manufacture of the chassis.
-The chassis was manufactured in Cleveland, Ohio.
+The Peerless armoured car was manufactured for Great Britain, with Peerless supplying the chassis and the Austin Motor Company of Birmingham making the armored body.

 In 1929, the entire Peerless range was redesigned to compete with other vehicles produced by Stutz and Marmon.
 This move saw increased sales, and for 1930 another design refresh was undertaken.
 The Peerless-designed V8 was replaced by a Continental straight-8 as a cost-saving measure.
 However, the Great Depression that began in 1929 greatly reduced the sales of luxury automobiles.
 Peerless stripped down its production and attempted to market one line of vehicles to wealthy Americans who were not affected by the depression.
 In 1930–31, Peerless commissioned Murphy Body Works to design what the company envisioned as its 1933 model.
 The task was assigned to a young Frank Hershey, who produced a remarkably clean, elegant vehicle.
-A single V16-engined 1931 Peerless was finished in June 1931, the last Peerless ever produced.
+A single V16-engined 1932 Peerless was finished in June 1932, the last Peerless ever produced.